 Factory refurbishment in Huthwaite.

 For this project the customer wanted to modernise the existing canteen kitchen area by installing new units and retiling.
-There was also a private toilet and washroom which required modernisation.
+There was also a private toilet and washroom which required modernization.
 This was achieved by retiling, the installation of new cupboards, a new tap and sink as well as a new vertical radiator.
 The refurbishment also included the installation of a suspended ceiling throughout the factory, With the inclusion of grid mounted LED light panels.

 House refurbishment in Huthwaite.

 To date this is the largest project I have undertaken whilst trading as Royal Oak Construction.
 The project involved A 99% complete strip out of the house with only the built in wardrobes and windows remaining.
 Several structural alterations where made including the enlarging of a 4.5m opening upto 6m which involved the removal and rebuild of the entire gable end of the house.
 New walls where built to create both a master ensuite downstairs and a small office upstairs.
-Areas were previous roof leaks had been repaired and failed where repaired both externally and internally.
+Areas where previous roof leaks had been repaired and failed where repaired both externally and internally.
 A former workshop / store was suffering from a rotten skylight and several broken tiles so was reroofed and a new larger Velux window was installed, this room was then divided to create a master ensuite.
 All existing plumbing was removed and replaced whilst rerouting to the new utility room /plant room.

 Both the utility room and upstairs bathroom were extended forward to create approximately 1m of extra length in each room.
 This involved rerouting of the incoming mains water and the foul drains.
 Once all works that required the floor boards to be lifted was complete the entire upstairs floor was counter battened.
 A layer of insulation and a layer of 18mm T&G chipboard flooring was laid to ensure all the floors where level throughout.
 This was carried out to allow a retrofit hot water underfloor heating system to be laid throughout the house which was then covered with laminate flooring.